hqtsm/crc/README.md

 # HQTSM: CRC

-CRC functions with a parameterized backend optimized for both speed and size
+CRC functions with a parameterized engine optimized for both speed and size

 # Features